-Table 12 demonstrates that irrespective of alternative selected, the benefitted areas will greatly outnumber the impacted areas.
-Furthermore, overall, regardless of ultimately which alternative is selected, the project will meet all of the project goals and will result in significant benefits to the North End.
-Alternative 1 is the lowest in cost, however, it scores the lowest in meeting the project goals in the alternatives analysis.
-Alternative 3 is the highest in cost, and it scores the highest in meeting the project goals.
-It is up to Marin County and partners to determine which alternative is the most suitable, based on the categories and scores provided in the alternatives analysis.
-It will improve traffic safety, reduce flooding and maintenance needs, restore and reconnect both the habitats along the lagoon's edge and the upland habitats, create connectivity between these ecologically valuable areas, and allow the lagoon to move inland in response to sea level rise.
+Regardless of which alternative is ultimately selected, the project will meet all of the project goals and will result in significant benefits to the North End.
+In the near term, Phase 1 is equivalent for all alternatives, and will be a key first step in the restoration of Bolinas Lagoon.
+Ultimately, the Bolinas Lagoon North End Restoration Project will improve traffic safety, reduce flooding and maintenance needs, restore and reconnect both the habitats along the Lagoon's edge and the upland habitats, improve terrestrial and aquatic habitat connectivity, reconnect anadromous fish habitat between the Lagoon and upstream freshwater spawning sites, create connectivity between these ecologically valuable areas, and allow the Lagoon to move inland in response to sea level rise.